gscavalcante/pekin/README.md

-# pekin
+# Pekin

-A CLI expense tracker
+A CLI expense tracker.